Chance0018/calculator-test-plan/Test-Plan.md

 # **(6) Approach** #
 >* * *
 >### **(6.1) Overview** ###
 >In order to test the product properly we have defined the intended User Base.
 Each test is designed to be able to test the product to its max limits & expectations.
-In order to meet this criteria we have created 3 major sections of testing & will follow sub-tests of each section for a thorough, relevent, & accurate results.
+In order to meet this criterion, we have created 3 major sections of testing & will follow sub-tests of each section for a thorough, relevant, & accurate results.
 >
 >### **(6.2) User Base** ###
 >The User Base of this product is intended to be the average consumer.
 The products UI will have to be easy enough that the consumer can easily know and understand how to use the product out of the box, with no instruction or very little instruction needed.
 For testing we are expecting a large range of ages, ranging anywhere from 6 years old minimum with no expected max age limit.
-Consumers will expect the product to be able to do minimal calculations & also understand it is not intened for complex/advanced calculations.
+Consumers will expect the product to be able to do minimal calculations & also understand it is not intended for complex/advanced calculations.
 >
 >### **(6.3) Testing Types & Methods** ###
->**Internal Software:** A automatic software will be built in order to test the accuracy of the product, test for any limitation, check to make sure the software respects the limitations of the hardware, & it meets or exceeds the expectations/requirments provided.
-Test cases & scenarios will be used to tailor testing accuracte/relevent.
+>**Internal Software:** A automatic software will be built in order to test the accuracy of the product, test for any limitation, check to make sure the software respects the limitations of the hardware, & it meets or exceeds the expectations/requirements provided.
+Test cases & scenarios will be used to tailor testing accurate/relevant.
 >
->**Physical Durability:** Testing the product with an environmental simulator will assist in verifying wheither or not the product meets or exceeds product owners spcifications provided.
-During the Physical Durability testing will also assure that the product meets saftey requirments & expectations.
-Test cases & scenarios will be used to tailor testing accuracte/relevent.
+>**Physical Durability:** Testing the product with an environmental simulator will assist in verifying whether or not the product meets or exceeds product owners specifications provided.
+During the Physical Durability testing will also assure that the product meets safety requirements & expectations.
+Test cases & scenarios will be used to tailor testing accurate/relevant.
 >
->**User Interaction:** Test cases & scenarios will be heavily focused when testing User Interaction in order to make sure the products behaviors & ease of use are tested with relevent expectations.
-Testing will be mainly manual testing to get the most relevent results for the products responses or outputs are as expected/intended.
-Test cases & scenarios will be used to tailor testing accuracte/relevent.
+>**User Interaction:** Test cases & scenarios will be heavily focused when testing User Interaction in order to make sure the products behaviors & ease of use are tested with relevant expectations.
+Testing will be mainly manual testing to get the most relevant results for the products responses or outputs are as expected/intended.
+Test cases & scenarios will be used to tailor testing accurate/relevant.
 >* * *
 # **(7) Criteria** #
 >* * *